mselchow/caesar-cipher/README.md

-# caesar-cipher
+# Caesar Cipher

-Implementation of a classic Caesar Cipher in Ruby.
+Implementation of a classic Caesar Cipher in Ruby for The Odin Project.

+For this project, I also added test cases using rspec for the first time.